Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Jacob - Case & Post-Processing.md

 3. Constraint three requires that proper soldering procedures, training, equipment, and materials are used.
 Following such guidelines will ensure safety and stable connections for the user of the tool and those working on it.

 # Overview of Proposed Solution
-The post-processing system starts off with a tachometer and pwm signal (3.3V) that it steps up from the microcontroller to send to the boiler controller 10-12V or 24V for the pwm.
+The post-processing system starts off with a tachometer and PWMsignal (3.3V) that it steps up from the microcontroller to send to the boiler controller 10-12V or 24V for the pwm.
 In addition to this, the signal must be isolated to protect the system from power surges.
 To accomplish this, an opto-coupler circuit will be implemented to meet both of these requirements.
 This circuit will consist of an opto-coupler, a current limiting resistor, and a pull up resistor.
 The case will be designed in solidworks then 3D printed.

 # Interfacing with Other Subsystems
 Microcontroller
--The microcontroller subsystem will send a tachometer signal that has gone through the post-processing circuit.
+-The microcontroller subsystem will send a tachometer and PWM signal that has gone through the post-processing circuit.
 Display
 -The Display subsystem will display the interpreted version of the tachometer signal from the microcontroller.
 Case